energy-analytics-project/energy-dashboard/docs/howto.md

 from experience.
-The first time I wanted to show someone how cool all this is (you can actually connect up _multiple_ sqlite3 databases, each in a git submodule, and join them all into a single panda dataframe, all rendered 'live' by github.com), either their website, their corporate firewal, or github.com... something failed.
+The first time I wanted to show someone how cool all this is (you can actually connect up _multiple_ sqlite3 databases, each in a git submodule, and join them all into a single panda dataframe, all rendered 'live' by github.com), either their website, their corporate firewall, or github.com... something failed.
 It wasn't my fault, but I looked bad.

 I didn't have time to diagnose the issue at the time.
 And when I got back home,